Sustainable Agriculture Methods

 The industrialization of agriculture over the last 100 years with larger farms and machinery has helped farmers increase productivity ten fold.
 However, a decrease in crop diversity and crop rotation may have lead to cheaper foods, the environmental impacts of crop production have also increased.
 Sustainable agriculture seeks to combat some of these issues by making the best use of what Mother nature has to offer without damaging the environment.

 Agricultural sustainability is a must if we want to be able to produce food for the generations ahead as the benefits of soil conservation, reduced energy consumption, efficient water use, and increased water quality over the long term will satisfy our human needs.
 Making the most efficient use of natural and renewable resources will help sustain economic viability and enhance our quality of life.

 As we move towards a solar society with less dependence on fossil fuels, the opportunities for sustainable agriculture development continue to grow.
 The emerging fields of solar design, green architecture and building design, restoration of buildings, ecological engineering along with sustainable agriculture are all laying the foundations for a better world.

-Sustainable agriculture is truly a viable alternative to conventional intensive farming by reducing costs and/or offering many environmental benefits such as lower pesticides and chemical fertilisers, better crop rotation, conserving natural resources and preserving animal habitats etc, as well as developing the sustainable management and use of forests.
+Sustainable agriculture is truly a viable alternative to conventional intensive farming by reducing costs and/or offering many environmental benefits such as lower pesticides and chemical fertilisers, better crop rotation, conserving natural resources and preserving animal habitats, etc. But it is also about developing sustainable food production and a better management and use of our woods and forests.

 Sustainable agriculture is also about effectively using technology, and recognizing its importance as a tool to improve food production and biomass crops.
 The application of science and technology to agriculture along with the use of computers, electronics and state-of-the-art equipment will help farmers large and small feed the growing population of the world well into the 21st century.